kerl/kerl/README.md

     $ . /path/to/install/dir/activate

-Activation will backup your $PATH, prepend it with the installation's bin/ directory and do the right thing with AGNER_* vars to constrain agner operations to the sandbox.
+Activation will backup your $PATH, prepend it with the installation's bin/ directory.
 Thus it's only valid for the current shell session, and until you activate another installation or call kerl_deactivate.

 You're now ready to work with your r14b02 installation:

     $ erl -version
     Erlang (SMP,ASYNC_THREADS,HIPE) (BEAM) emulator version 5.8.3

-    $ agner version
-    0.4.16

-You can use agner to install packages in your activated installation, they'll be directly available:

-    $ agner install cowboy
-    (...)
-    Installed to:
-    /path/to/install/dir/lib/cowboy-@master

-    $ erl
-    (...)
-    Eshell V5.8.3  (abort with ^G)
-    1> application:start(cowboy).
-    ok

-Note that you can also define a list of packages to be autoinstalled on agner enabled installations using the KERL_AGNER_AUTOINSTALL entry in you $HOME/.kerlrc file

 When you're done just type:
     $ kerl_deactivate